California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the

 Our team of California DUI attorneys consists of former drunk driving prosecutors, former DUI enforcement officers, and former police toxicologists.
 We defend clients throughout the state, including the San Francisco Bay Area, Los Angeles, San Bernardino, Riverside, Ventura, San Diego and Orange Counties.

 If you got arrested for DUI, we invite you to join us for a case analysis with a misdemeanor DUI attorney.
 We want to start by hearing from you everything that happened leading up to, during and after the arrest.
 We’ll give you our candid opinion as to the likelihood of prevailing in court and at the DMV.

 For the rest of this page, we will discuss California DUIs from arrest through court.

-After the arrest, the cop usually will ask you to take a blood or breath test at the police station, jail or hospital (you’re required by law to take this test…refusing the chemical test may result in tougher California DUI penalties and a one-year driver’s license suspension).
+After the arrest, the cop usually will ask you to take a blood or breath test at the police station, jail or hospital.
+Refusing the chemical test may result in tougher California DUI penalties and a one-year driver’s license suspension.

 For most misdemeanor DUI arrests, the police will release you within a few hours of arrest and booking (but for a felony DUI or accident case, you may have to post bail).
 Upon release, you should be given two documents:

 An IID-restricted license permits you to continue driving without limitations as long as you keep an IID in your cars.
 The length of time an IID-restricted license lasts depends on your DUI history.
 (California Senate Bill 1046 (2018)).

-Motorists typically do not lose their license immediately after a DUI.
-Instead, they get a temporary license that will give way to a suspended license unless they ultimately win their DMV hearing.
+You typically do not lose your license immediately after a DUI.
+Instead, you get a temporary license that will give way to a suspended license unless you ultimately win your DMV hearing.

 You must contact the DMV within 10 days of your arrest to request a DMV hearing.
-Otherwise, you forfeit your right to a hearing and your license automatically goes into suspension after 30 days.
+Otherwise, you forfeit your right to a hearing, and your license automatically goes into suspension after 30 days.
 If you hire a California DUI lawyer, they can request a hearing for you.